tetrateio/kubegres/README.md

 While waiting for PRs to be accepted in the upstream repository and a new version to be released, follow the next instructions to publish our own builds:
 - Define the new version name by following the pattern `<current-version>-tetrate-v<patch-number>`, for example `v1.16.0-tetrate-v0` is the first CVEs fixing patch for v1.
 16.0 kubegres.
+- Once the PR is approved:
-- Run `IMG=tetrate/kubegres:<new-version> make deploy` with the new version tag to update `kubegres.yaml` file and open a PR with the changes.
+  - Run the Make Release including the new version name and the source branch from where make the release.
+This will:
+    - Update the kubegres.yaml file with the new version.
+By running `IMG=tetrate/kubegres:<new-version> make deploy`.
-- Once the PR is approved and merged create a tag with the new version and push it to the repository.
-Check that this triggers the release action that will:
+    - Create the tag and push it to the repository, along to the new commit in the given branch.
+    - Once this action is done, the release action will be triggered and will:
       - Scan for CVEs in the new version.
       - Build the binaries for the new version.
       - Build the docker images and push them to the tetrate docker hub repository.
       - Run acceptance tests.